Bicycle Network: Ride2Work (178)

 RiderLog - Make every ride count

-RiderLog is a free app that turns every bike ride in to a vote for better bicycle facilities.
-A new version for Apple and Android phones will be available from late May 2015.
+RiderLog is a free app where every bike ride counts towards better bicycle infrastructure.
+A new version for Android and Apple phones is now available.

-Feb 2015.
-RiderLog - the free Bicycle Network phone app that can monitors your rides and contributes the data for bike infrastructure planning - is being updated for Apple iOS.
-For the first time it will also be available for Android and Windows phones.
-All versions will be available for free from Feb/March 2015 .
+RiderLog is the free Bicycle Network phone app that monitors your rides and and contributes the data for bike infrastructure planning - It is now available on the Apple app store and, for the first time, the Google PlayStore.

 The RiderLog app records details of riders' trips and anonymously uploads them to the Bicycle Network.
 The travel logs are then aggregated to show when, where and why we are riding.